morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 But wait.
 We are almost exhausted to type quite similar commands many times.
 Is there any handy way of doing this?
 Yes, there is.
-Clojure has uses functions to accomplish this purpose.
+Clojure uses functions to accomplish this goal.

 <!--